expo/router/docs/docs/lab/handoff.md

 - "Receiving activities from Handoff in your app on other devices." is performed by an [App Delegate Subscriber](https://docs.expo.dev/modules/appdelegate-subscribers/) in the Expo Head native module.
 It is used to redirect you to the correct route when you handoff to your native app.

 [apple-docs-handoff]: https://developer.apple.com/documentation/foundation/task_management/implementing_handoff_in_your_app

+## Known Issues

+- Handoff from web (Chrome) to native, does not appear to support Client-side Routing.
+This means the URL presented in the App Switcher will be the URL of the page you were on when you clicked the link, or reloaded the page.
+This appears to be a limitation of the web platform, and not something that can be fixed by Expo Router.